 The HP Envy Pro 7155 holds 10 more sheets of paper in its main tray however the second tray only holds 25 sheets for a total capacity of 140 sheets.
 Compared to the Canon’s total paper capacity of 200 sheets.

 The Canon Pixma TS5320 makes good quality prints for a 4 color process.
-4 x 6 photos come out great.
-Text is crisp and readable.
+My test 4 x 6 photos come out great.
+Text is crisp and readable from my test pages.
 The HP Envy 7155 makes descent photos as well.
 Better paper gets better results but that’s a characteristic of any inkjet printer.

 Canon’s print drivers cover the basics of printing fairly well.
 It has some page setup options for size and layout.
 There are some basic color adjustments and matching settings.